Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 Buildings are static, conservative, and traditional &mdash; software is fluid, experimental, and with no place for neoclassicism.

-Constructions are embossed with materials and locations &mdash; software abstracts from pure boolean logic (without relay, transistor, or warm lamp vibes).
+Constructions are embossed with materials (and their costs), locations &mdash; software abstracts from pure boolean logic (without relay, transistor, or warm lamp vibes).
 However, software systems propagate the "philosophy" of a selected stack (languages/frameworks, storage, servers, communication protocols, ...) and imports.

 Software is the most automated production where copying, scaling, installation, and updates are clickable.
 Decades, min for wood cabins, set records in mainframe software, which won't recur (till interstellar flights).

 Software development gives freedom of full-scale _trial and **error**_ unthinkable in other production.
 Builders may only envy sustainability and seamless upgrades/swaps of hardware basements and communications (utilities).
 On the contrary, drawing plans months ahead of some code is adverse to software.

-A construction engineer, whose modeling tasks are interlaced with stirring concrete, who is up and there on the spot to supervise the work and for master classes in laying bricks and blocks, knows tectonics vs. mechanics of materials as well as electrics with electronics, is licensed to operate excavators and cranes, may inspect constructions for cracks, interviews candidates for carpentry must be a fantastic creature &mdash; but usual Jack-of-all-trades in software teams.
+A construction engineer, whose modeling tasks are interlaced with stirring concrete, who is up and there on the spot to supervise the work and for master classes in laying bricks and blocks, knows tectonics vs. mechanics of materials as well as electrics with electronics, is licensed to operate excavators and cranes, may inspect constructions for cracks, interviews candidates for carpentry ...\

-Construction places for any work are 24x7 laptop in the software.
+... must be a fantastic creature &mdash; but a usual Jack-of-all-trades in software teams where construction places are open 24x7 laptop.

-Education and activities in construction are very specialized and regulated (also legally). **Ultima ratio**: slang differs.
+Education and construction activities are very narrow and regulated (also legally). **Ultima ratio**: slang differs.

 \_______\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🎼</sup> <sub>_Arthur Schopenhauer_ (1788-1860), missattributed to _Johann Wolfgang von Goethe_ (1749-1832)</sub>\